wentasah/ros-direnv/README.md

 ## Problem we are solving

-[direnv][] works well for most types of projects, but not for ROS.
+Using [direnv][] with most types of projects is easy, but not with ROS.
 The reason is that with ROS you need to use two different environments in a single workspace:

 - Environment for building the workspace.
-This is usually set by sourcing a setup file from a ROS underlay, e.g., `source /opt/ros/jazzy/setup.bash`.
+This is usually set up by sourcing a setup file from a ROS underlay, e.g., `source /opt/ros/jazzy/setup.bash`.